kooroshvaziri/Machine_Learning_Classification_Model_for_Credit_Card_Defaults/README.md

 ## EDA Insights:
 1. Data is highly imbalanced.
 We need to use appropriate measures like F1 or Recall instead of Accuracy.
 Imbalance data needs to be under-sampled or oversampled so models like Logistic Regression do not eliminate the small class.
 SVC needs to have balance parameter.
 2. There are correlations between features.
 PAY_0 has increasing correlation gradually up tp PAY_6, as well as BILL_AMT1 up to BILL_AMT6.
 3. LIMIT_BAL column is right-skewed with outliers as seen in below picture, so it was trimmed to balances under $610,000.
 There was also one anomaly at $327,680 in this column, which did not correspond to any other datapoints spacing at even $10,000 bins.
-This data point was removed in ***Outliers Removal*** section.
+This datapoint was removed in ***Outliers Removal*** section.
 4. Age distribution is right-skewed, but the mean is similar for each group (outliers greater than 72 were removed).

 ![Imbalance Data, Balance and Age Distributions](images/capstone_fin_01.png)